 Ponnani is a small yet picturesque town located in the Malappuram district of Kerala.
 Encircled by the Arabian Sea on the West, this town is a major fishing center and chief coastal belt in Malabar.

 It is famed for long stretches of beaches and numerous mosques.
 The town has contributed massively to the trade and economy of Malabar it being one of the oldest ports in South India.

-A Land of Unique Histories and Distinct Heritages – Tourist Places In and Around Ponnani
+A Land Of Unique Histories & Distinct Heritages – Tourist Places In And Around Ponnani

 Ponnani has a tropical climate and enjoys excellent connectivity via road and rail.
-As a cultural center, historic location and coastal town, this tiny and scenic place is sure to please travelers boundlessly.
+As a cultural center, historic location and coastal town, this tiny and scenic place is sure to please travellers boundlessly.